crazko/statie-web/source/_docs/github-pages.md

 ---
-title: Publish Content To Github Pages
+title: Publish Content To Github Pages with Travis
 id: 9
 ---